matrix-org/matrix.org/content/blog/2017/09/2017-09-19-matrix-riot-for-cryptocurrency-communities.md

 <ul>
  	<li style="font-weight: 400;">Widgets - the ability to embed arbitrary apps into your rooms (video conferences; currency tickers; DApps; wallets; monitoring dashboards; etc.).
 </li>
- 	<li style="font-weight: 400;">100% Native clients on iOS &amp; Android (including Jitsi video conferencing &amp; Widgets, as of the develop branch!)
+ 	<li style="font-weight: 400;">100% Native clients on iOS & Android (including Jitsi video conferencing & Widgets, as of the develop branch!)
 </li>
  	<li style="font-weight: 400;">Read receipts! (how can you live without them on Slack?!)
 </li>